 Is Full Moon Features good?

 Full Moon Features (FMF) is an on-demand streaming TV service that carries mainly horror films and series, but also action, comedy, Eurocult, sci-fi, and softcore erotica films—all with extra cheese.
-Most of the titles are produced under the Full Moon Studios/Full Moon Pictures umbrella, but Full Moon also licenses movies from Blue Underground, Something Weird Video, and the Andy Sidaris collection.
+Most of the titles are produced under the Full Moon umbrella, but Full Moon also licenses movies from Blue Underground, Severin Films, and Something Weird Video.

 Full Moon Features pros and cons